Release-Candidate/Buildnis/buildnis/doc/source/index.rst

 any build step imaginable.
 It is written in Python and needs a Python interpreter, at least version 3.9.

+The main goal is to have a build system with only the minimum needed configuration and specially user interaction to build software on all supported OSes (Linux, Mac OS X and Windows - alphabetically).
+The list of currently automatically supported compilers and build tools can be found at the chapter :ref:`supported_configs`.
+How to customize Buildnis for your needs can be found at :ref:`customizing_buildnis`, how to extend it, that means adding other OSes or CPU architectures or stuff that need changes in the Python code of Buildnis itself, can be found in the chapter :ref:`extending_buildnis`.

 .. toctree::
    :hidden:
    :caption: Links